newst4rt/Lyrify/README.md

 ## Options

-Options are separated due to the states of the different print methods and their behavior.
+Options are separated into different categories due to the different print modes and those behaviors.

 - #### Core Options
-  *Core options are useable in all print methods.*
+  *Core options are useable in all states.*
   - #### **`-m --mode`**

      *Choose from an interface to get the current playback from the player.*